James Oppong-Boanuh: Police service

 Oppong-Boanuh since joining the Ghana Police Service has held several positions; He started as the Aide-de-camp and personal assistant to the Inspector-General of Police from 1990 to 1996.
 Between from 1996 to 2000, he was the senior Legal Officer at the Ghana National Police Headquarters, advising the administrative body on issues relating to civil and criminal law.
 He rose through the ranks till he was appointed the Chief of Staff Officer to the IGP, working in that role from 2002 to 2004.
 He was promoted in 2004 to serve as the Director of General Human Resources and then later Director of Welfare in 2005.
 He served in those roles till he was moved to serve as Regional Police Commander for the then Brong Ahafo Region, in 2006 then later moved to Greater Accra Region in 2007.

 Oppong-Boanuh served was later appointed Director-General of Legal and Prosecutions in 2009, whilst acting also as Director-General of Research and Planning.
-He was appointed as Director-General of Police Intelligence and Professional Standards (PIPS) in 2013.
-He was later moved to serve as Director-General of Services, serving in that role from 2013 to 2017 till he was appointed as Director-General of Administration in 2017.
+He was appointed Director-General of Police Intelligence and Professional Standards (PIPS) in 2013.
+He was later moved to serve as Director-General of Services, serving in that role from 2013 to 2017 till he was appointed Director-General of Administration in 2017.
 Oppong-Boanuh after serving in that role for two years was promoted to serve as Deputy Inspector General of Police in 2018 even though he was soon to turn 60 years.
 In October 2018, after Oppong-Boanuh had turned 60 years, he was granted a one-year extension of service by the President.
 His extension of service was considered by the general public and the media as a ploy to force him unto the Police council as the next IGP.